-GPM.NASA.GOV / EDUCATION

-TWITTER.COM / NASA\RAIN

-FACEBOOK.COM / NASA.RAIN

-- Weather and Climate in Gypsum, Kansas

-- Pakistan Freshwater Availability

-- Notetaking Organizer (for each student to use in Expert Group)

-Optional: a print copy of Interview with Faisal Hossain (You may decide to have students read this on the projector as a group, or have each student have their own copy.)
+GPM.NASA.GOV / EDUCATION 🔿 TWITTER.COM / NASA_RAIN 🥏 FACEBOOK.COM / NASA.RAIN - Weather and Climate in Gypsum, Kansas - Freshwater Resources in Pakistan - Notetaking Organizer (for each student to use in Expert Group) Optional: a print copy of Interview with Faisal Hossain (You may decide to have students read this on the projector as a group, or have each student have their own copy.)
+Evaluate: "Water for Wheaties?"

-Evaluate:

-"Water for Wheaties?"
 PowerPoint presentation Water for Wheaties rubric: one copy for each student or small group (Teacher can decide if evaluation projects will be completed by individual students or in small groups.)
-The teacher should review the rubric and consider what types of projects (posters, PPT presentations, comics, skits, video product, etc. using a Universal Design for Learning approach) Extend:
+The teacher should review the rubric and consider what types of projects (posters, PPT presentations, comics, skits, video product, etc. using a Universal Design for Learning approach) Extend: "Water for Wheaties?"
+PowerPoint presentation Engage:

-"Water for Wheaties?"
-PowerPoint presentation Engage: The purpose of the activities in this section are to begin to make students aware of the need for freshwater resources for agriculture.
+The purpose of the activities in this section are to begin to make students aware of the need for freshwater resources for agriculture.
 They begin by brainstorming about the foods they eat which are grown by farmers, and then move into understanding that farmers need freshwater to grow crops and raise animals.
 Key Focus: Farmers need water to grow crops.
-Water moves through Earth's spheres as the spheres interact.

 Ask each student to make a list of the things that he/she had to eat yesterday.
 Tell them to put a star by the things that needed to be grown by farmers.
 Have students share their list with a partner and circle items on their lists which include ingredients that originally came from farms. (slide 2) As a class, think about what farmers need to have in order to grow their crops.
-Make a class list of the different things that are essential to growing food to meet the needs of people around the world. (slide 3) Show students the short water cycle animation (2:59- it has no narration) on slide 4.
-Help them to name the different spheres and processes that are interacting as water moves through the water cycle.
-A few examples could be: water moves through Earth's atmosphere (evaporation, condensation, transpiration, precipitation) and
+Make a class list of the different things that are essential to growing food to meet the needs of people around the world. (slide 3) Key Focus: Most of Earth's water is salt water.
+Less than 2.5% of Earth's water is freshwater.
+Farmers need freshwater resources.
+Look at a globe and ask how much of Earth's surface is covered by water.
+Globe activity to predict how much of Earth is covered by water. (slide 4)